 Daimaru Matsuzakaya Department Stores promotes the transition of its company fleet to EVs.
 By December 2019, 70 company vehicles used by the Out-of-Store Sales Division of the Daimaru Shinsaibashi store were replaced with EVs.
-The transition of the company vehicles of the Daimaru Shinsaibashi store to EVs is expected to reduce GHG emissions by approximately 190 t-CO2 compared to fiscal year 2017, which is the base year.
-We plan to complete the transition of a total of 128 cars including 34 company vehicles of the Tokyo Area Out-of-Store Sales Division and 14 company vehicles of the Out-of-Store Sales Division of the Kobe store to EVs by the end of fiscal year 2019.
+The transition of the company vehicles of the Daimaru Shinsaibashi store to EVs reduced GHG emissions by approximately 190 t-CO2 compared to fiscal year 2017, which is the base year.
+We completed the transition of a total of 128 cars including 34 company vehicles of the Tokyo Area Out-of-Store Sales Division and 14 company vehicles of the Out-of-Store Sales Division of the Kobe store to EVs by the end of fiscal year 2019.
 We will replace the fleet of all companies in the Group with EVs by fiscal year 2025.